cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Npk, Nsk <= 255 * Nx, where Nx is the output size of the underlying hash function.
 See {{RFC5869}} for details.
 1. The output size of the Hash function SHOULD be long enough to produce a key for MAC of suitable length.
-For example, if MAC is HMAC-SHA256, then `Nh` could be the 32 bytes.
+For example, if MAC is HMAC-SHA256, then `Nh` could be 32 bytes.

 # Application Considerations {#app-considerations}